Package Leaflet: Information for the Patient

 Frequent (may affect up to 1 in 10 people)

-Bronchitis; sore throat; congestion and nasal secretion; cough; abdominal pain; viral gastroenteritis; diarrhea; indigestion; nausea; joint and bone pain; back pain; blood in the urine; urinary tract infection; chest pain; flu-like symptoms; pain.
-Changes in blood test results, such as increased levels of a type of fat (hypertriglyceridemia); increased uric acid and urea levels in the blood, and increased values of liver and muscle function tests.
+Bronchitis; sore throat; nasal congestion and secretion; cough; abdominal pain; viral gastroenteritis; diarrhea; indigestion; nausea; joint and bone pain; back pain; blood in the urine; urinary tract infection; chest pain; flu-like symptoms; pain.
+Changes in blood test results, such as increased levels of a type of fat (hypertriglyceridemia); increased uric acid and urea levels in the blood, and increased liver and muscle function test values.

-Reduction in the number of a type of blood cell, called platelets, which can cause easy bruising or prolong bleeding time; rapid allergic reactions, which can affect the entire body and cause respiratory problems, as well as rapid drop in blood pressure, which can even cause fainting (anaphylactic reactions); angina (chest pain or discomfort); itching; skin rash; allergic skin rash; urticaria; facial swelling; muscle pain; discomfort.
+Reduction in the number of a type of blood cell called platelets, which can cause easy bruising or prolonged bleeding; rapid allergic reactions, which can affect the whole body and cause respiratory problems, as well as a rapid drop in blood pressure, which can even cause fainting (anaphylactic reactions); angina (chest pain or discomfort known as angina pectoris); itching; skin rash; allergic skin rash; urticaria; facial swelling; muscle pain; malaise.

 Rare (may affect up to 1 in 1,000 people)

-Facial, mouth, and/or laryngeal (vocal cord) inflammation; acute renal failure and renal insufficiency; lethargy; intestinal angioedema: swelling in the intestine with symptoms such as abdominal pain, nausea, vomiting, and diarrhea.
+Inflammation of the face, mouth, and/or larynx (vocal cords); acute kidney failure and kidney insufficiency; lethargy; intestinal angioedema: swelling in the intestine with symptoms such as abdominal pain, nausea, vomiting, and diarrhea.

 Amlodipine